cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 # Mindustry Logic functions

 Interactions with the Mindustry world take place through functions mapped to Mindustry Logic instructions.
 Some functions return a value representing the most significant output of the instruction.
 Additional output values are provided through output function parameters.
-Many of the instruction do not have any output value.
+Many of the instructions do not have any output value.

 There are no instructions having an input/output parameter, except the `sync` instruction.